2014 pro-Russian unrest in Ukraine: Crimea

 Following the removal of Ukrainian president Viktor Yanukovych on 22 February 2014, various protests and counter-protests were held in Crimea, including by anti-Maidan Russian nationalists who sought the peninsula's annexation by Russia and by Crimean Tatars who supported Ukrainian unity.

 Beginning on 26 February, unidentified militants, subsequently confirmed to be Russian troops by Vladimir Putin, began to gradually take control of the Crimean Peninsula.
-During this time, the question of joining the Russian Federation was put to a referendum, which had an official turnout of 83 per cent and resulted in a 96% affirmative vote but has been condemned by European Union, American, Ukrainian and Crimean Tatar officials and by the United Nations General Assembly as a violation of the Ukrainian constitution and international law.
+During this time, the question of joining the Russian Federation was put to a referendum, which had an official turnout of 83 per cent and resulted in a 96% affirmative vote but has been condemned by European Union, American, Ukrainian, and Crimean Tatar officials and by the United Nations General Assembly as a violation of the Ukrainian constitution and international law.
 On 17 March, the Crimean Parliament declared independence from Ukraine and asked to join the Russian Federation.
 On 18 March, Russia and Crimea signed a treaty of accession of the Republic of Crimea and Sevastopol into the Russian Federation.
-On 21 March, the accession treaty was ratified and the establishment of two new constituent entities in the Russian Federation was marked by a 30 gun salute under an executive order of the Russian President.
+On 21 March, the accession treaty was ratified, and the establishment of two new constituent entities in the Russian Federation was marked by a 30-gun salute under an executive order of the Russian President.
 The U.N.
 General Assembly passed a non-binding resolution by 100 to 11 votes declaring that the referendum was invalid and that the incorporation of Crimea into Russia was illegal.

-Around 3,000 people had fled Crimea by April 1, and 80% of them were Crimean Tatars.
-Teams from the Organization for Security and Co-operation in Europe (OSCE) assisted internally displaced persons who have resettled from Crimea in western Ukraine in the Ivano-Frankivsk Oblast and the Chernivtsi Oblast.
+Around 3,000 people had fled Crimea by 1 April, and 80% of them were Crimean Tatars.
+Teams from the Organization for Security and Co-operation in Europe (OSCE) assisted internally displaced persons who had resettled from Crimea in western Ukraine in the Ivano-Frankivsk Oblast and the Chernivtsi Oblast.
 The number of refugees, primarily Crimean Tatars, continued to rise, and by 20 May the Office of the United Nations High Commissioner for Refugees (UNHCR) said that about 10,000 people had been displaced.